tkm404/CapstoneProgLog/README.md

 * 12:09 Create Deck Display, add to deck objects.
 Test lists populating correctly.
 Break for lunch.
 * 13:40 Researching Character/Deck selection scene implementation.
 * 14:02 Update button functionality to move cards to arena area.
+* 14:58 Still working on that method.
+Finding the drawbacks of Scriptable Objects, or at least of how I've set things up.